Chinese Water Temperatures

 Shrimp Eyes - The first stage is shrimp eyes, or tiny bubbles all over the bottom of the pan.
 At this stage, the water is approximately 160°F, the temperature at which eggs begin to set.

-Crab Eyes - The next stage, crab eyes, sees the bubbles getting slightly larger and some steam beginning to rise from the pan.
+Crab Eyes - The next stage, crab eyes, sees the bubbles getting slightly larger and steam rising from the pan.
 The temperature is right around 175°F.

 Fish Eyes - Coming quickly after crab eyes is the fish eyes stage, where the bubbles are even a bit larger and the temperature is 180°F.

 The first three stages are perfect for poaching.
 The trick is to adjust the heat to keep the temperature steady.
-Without adjusting the heat, the temperature continues to rise and the water gets to the next stage, rope of pearls.
+Without adjusting the heat, the temperature rises, and the water gets to the next stage, a rope of pearls.

-Rope of Pearls - This is what I might also call a very slow boil, when the bubbles begin to rise in streams from the bottom of the pan but the surface is still relatively calm.
+Rope of Pearls - This is a very slow boil when the bubbles begin to rise in streams from the bottom of the pan, but the surface is still relatively calm.
 At this point, the water is between 200°F -205°F.

 I do appreciate the descriptive names given by the Chinese, however, because they remind me to pay attention to how the water looks.
 And I always have my eyes with me, if not my thermometer.

-Now that I think of it, maybe when my mom said she was going to boil some meat up for dinner, she was really simmering it.
+Now that I think of it, maybe when my mom said she would boil some meat up for dinner, she was simmering it.
 After all, I don't have terrible memories of trying to gnaw through tough, overcooked meats.